Planogram: Visual

 Visual product placement is supported by different theories including; horizontal, vertical, and block placement.
 Horizontal product placement increases the concentration of a certain article.
 Research studies suggest that a product's relation to customer eye levels directly correlates to its sales.
 This depends on the customer's distance from the unit.
 Vertical product placement puts products on more than one shelf level to achieve 15 cm – 30 cm of placement space.
 Similar products are placed in blocks.

 A planogram can be compared to a book.
 A store is the book and its individual modules represent the pages.
 The customer gradually “reads” individual modules and automatically proceeds from the left to the right, from the top to the bottom as if he/she read a book.
 This principle is followed by a majority of rules for goods displaying.
 The rules say that goods should be arranged on a shelf from the least to the most expensive ones.
 Goods may also be arranged in the reverse order, depending on the kind of goods that the dealer wishes to promote.
 This makes the difference between dealers of cheap and luxury goods.

 Commercial

-Commercial placement is determined by both market share placement and margin placement.
-Market share research companies like ACNielsen collect sales data for various products and calculate market share of products in various market segments.
-Margin placement is determined by the profit margin of a specific item.
-Higher margin places a product closer to the front of the store, where it is most likely to attract attention.